Skip to Content

 What rates apply to members of Copyright Visual Arts?

-Copyright Visual Arts negotiate copyright licenses on behalf of their affiliated members, and their rates sometimes differ slightly from ours.
+Copyright Visual Arts negotiates copyright licenses on behalf of their affiliated members, and their rates sometimes differ slightly from ours.
 Contact them for details.

 If you have any further questions, please contact: